jscookbook/fetch-api/README.md

 objects (and other things involved with network requests).
 It also defines related concepts such as CORS and the HTTP Origin header semantics, supplanting their separate definitions elsewhere.
-Fetch returns a ```Promise```, an object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+Fetch returns a ```Promise```, an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 ### Asynchronous functions